 Building better relationships with classmates and professors

 The schooling experience differs when it comes to the vocational education experience.
 Students spend significantly more time in their physical classes and less time working on outside projects.
 Students work together closely with their classmates and form relationships with teachers as they move through the program.
-This can help students set up better networking experiences and a mentorship.
+This can help students set up better networking experiences and mentorship.

 Awakening passions